Can I Insure a Car With a Salvage or Rebuilt Title?

 Get a professional inspection

-Have a certified mechanic inspect the vehicle and provide written confirmation it's roadworthy.
-Fix any safety issues before applying.
+Have a certified mechanic inspect your vehicle and provide written confirmation it's roadworthy.
+Fix any safety issues before applying for insurance, as insurers may conduct their own inspections and deny coverage if problems exist.

 4. 4